billynewport/datasurface/docs/yellow_dp/HOWTO_Setup_YellowDataPlatform_Environment.md

 # Create source tables and initial test data using the data simulator
 # This creates the customers and addresses tables with initial data and simulates some changes and leaves it running continuously.
-sudo kubectl run data-simulator --rm -i --restart=Never \
+sudo kubectl run data-simulator --restart=Never \
   --image=datasurface/datasurface:latest \
   --env="POSTGRES_USER=$PG_USER" \
   --env="POSTGRES_PASSWORD=$PG_PASSWORD" \